GabrielPaganMateo/Remote-Execution-Console/README.md

 ## Overview

-A lightweight shell-based tool for managing and executing remote SSH commands across grouped hosts with user interaction and logging.
+A simple shell-based tool for managing and executing remote SSH commands across grouped hosts.

 ---